A-kly/School-Vault/PSYCH 105/Methods in Psychology.md

 ## Ethical Standards for Research
 - Standard 8: Specific to research
 	- Institutional review boards (Standard 8.01)
-		- Neutral third party board for every institution
+		- *Neutral third party board for every institution*
 	- Informed Consent (Standard 8.02)
-		- What is happening, Why, Risks
+		- *What is happening, Why?, Risks*
 	- Deception (Standard 8.07)
-		-
+		- *Is deception required, why exactly?, is it appropriate to do so*?
 	- Debriefing (Standard 8.08)
+		- *What info was withheld during the study, do you have questions? (almost always done)*
 	- Research misconduct
+		- *Consequences of breaking any of the previous rules*
 		- Data fabrication (Standard 8.10) and data falsification
 		- Plagiarism (Standard 8.11)
 	- [[#Animal research (Standard 8.09)]]